ITGlue-Support/Bulk-Update-security/README.md

 # Bulk-Update-security
 Leverage this script to update security permissions for configuration and Flexible asset

+**If you already have groups assigned, please make sure to add the existing group name in the CSV groups column or else the existing security permission will be overridden**

 # API Key

 You will need an API key and a CSV file with the template below to be able to run the script without any errors.
 You can grab the API by navigating to IT Glue > Admin > Settings > API Key.